<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 You are going to engage with prospective clients who are more than willing to explore change with you, the second of the ten commitments you will find in The Lost Art of Closing: Winning the 10 Commitments That Drive Sales.
 The reason prospects are willing to engage in exploring change is because they aren’t required to commit to taking action.
 Instead, they get to discuss their challenges and opportunities so they can start to understand what they might need to do and what kind of changes may be necessary.No more pushy sales tactics.
 The Lost Art of Closing shows you how to proactively lead your customer and close your sales.
 The Lost Art of Closing

 The mistake many salespeople and their managers make is believing that they have an opportunity before the client has agreed they want to move forward with a conversation about change.
 At some point in a conversation where you are exploring change, you have to ask whether it makes sense to do something now and if your contact is ready to move forward.
-When you haven’t had a conversation about moving forward, you didn’t lose the deal because of time.
+When you haven’t had a conversation about time kills deals moving forward, you didn’t lose the deal because of time.
 Setting aside the fact that you weren’t really working a deal, the reason you don’t have a deal is that your dream client didn’t commit to change.

 No Commitment to the Next Step